Healthcare & Rehabilitation

 - Learn new long-term lifestyle skills

 The average man needs around 2,500 calories a day to maintain his body weight.
 The average woman needs around 2,000 calories a day.
 If you are a wheelchair user, it’s likely you’ll need less calories than these guideline amounts, but becoming more active is important to maintain a healthy weight and this will help you to use more calories regularly than you consume in food and drink, which will lead to better fitness and help weight loss.
-Contact your Doctor to discuss an exercise plan and a Dietitian to help you to work out your daily calorie needs.
+We advise that you consult a qualified Adaptive Trainer such as Victor Buitendag from WHASCP Fitness, to find a diet and exercise routine that would suite you and your condition, you can also contact your Doctor to discuss an exercise plan and a Dietitian to help you to work out your daily calorie needs.
+If you are living in the Cape Town area, you can visit the Walking With Brandon Foundation which offers a wide variety of services to help persons with Mobility Impairments to lose weight through their Rehabilitation programme.
+Click on the links above to find more information about this, or read the information below.

 A Dietitian is an expert in human nutrition and the regulation of a diet.
 A Dietitian alters their patient's nutrition based upon their medical condition and individual needs.
 Dietitians are the only healthcare professionals licensed to assess, diagnose, and treat nutritional problems.